-Central control plane for API requests, policy decisions, orchestration, workflow state, and security-relevant evidence.
+Owns API requests, authorization, policy decisions, orchestration, and evidence.

 Anchor is organized around five primary components: Anchor Engine, Web UI, Anchor Vault, Anchor Connect, and Anchor Compass.
 Each component has a clear responsibility, so privileged access governance does not depend on a pile of loosely connected consoles, proxy paths, scripts, and reporting exports.